-Please make sure to log in to the Blackboard site AT LEAST once a day.
+Please make sure to log in to the Blackboard site daily.
 Announcements, class resources and all assessments will be handled through Blackboard.
-I will also regularly broadcast emails to the class through Blackboard.
+I will also regularly broadcast emails to Blackboard the class through Blackboard.
 In such cases, Blackboard will send the email to your NECC student account.
 If you wish, you can change which email account these messages are sent to in your Blackboard settings.